-The Petrivka Book Market In Kyiv – If you’ve been following my blog for a while, you’ll know that I absolutely love to visit bookstores and libraries whenever I travel.
-From the Instagrammable cultural hotspot, Cărturești Carusel in Bucharest, to the books stuffed in boats at Libreria Acqua Alta in Venice, and a bookstore in Detroit filled with more than 1,000,000 second hand titles, these are my happy places.
+If you’ve been following my blog for a while, you’ll know that I absolutely love to visit bookstores and libraries whenever I travel.
+From the Instagrammable cultural hotspot, Cărturești Carusel in Bucharest, to the books stuffed in boats at Libreria Acqua Alta in Venice, and a bookstore in Detroit filled with more than 1,000,000 second-hand titles, these are my happy places.

-When visiting Kyiv Ukraine, a local resident gave me some cool tips about some unusual places to check out, including the Museum of Toilet History, as well as a recommendation to visit the country’s largest book market, the Petrivka Book Market.
+When visiting Kyiv, a local resident gave me some cool tips about some unusual places to check out, including the Museum of Toilet History, as well as a recommendation to visit Ukraine’s largest book market, the Petrivka Book Market.

 Book Lovers Should Go To The Petrivka Book Market In Kyiv